SpongePowered/SpongeDocs/source/plugin/blocks/tileentities.rst

         }
     }

-On how to manipulate the inventory please refer to the according documentation.
+Refer to the inventory documentation regarding the manipulation of the inventory.

 ..
 TODO Link to inventory docs